tacitknowledge/simulator/README.md

 # Simulator

 ##Overview
 Simulator is a functional tool that allows handling of different transports and their content based on predefined criteria and outputting expected results based on the situation being modeled.
-This tool may help simulate the behavior of a third party service like paypal or cybersource and from which depends the functionality of your application.
-This tool many help test your application.
+This tool may help simulate the behavior of a third party service like paypal or cybersource and from which depends the functionality of a given application, thus Simulator may help test it.

 # How To Start Simulator